School Fees & Extras

 scheme described separately.)

 The number of bursaries is limited by funds available.
 Awards are subject to a detailed means test.
 The best time to submit a financial assessment form is immediately after a boy has been awarded a conditional place following the traditional path of entry.
-However, the School Bursar can give provisional feedback on an earlier enquiry regarding school fee assistance.
+However, the Fees & Bursaries Accountant can give provisional feedback on an earlier enquiry regarding school fee assistance.
 Bursary applications are treated confidentially and boys will not be aware of having a bursary unless their parents choose to tell them.